Price’s Prognostication: Kansas a GO for another snow show!

-Clouds thickened up in a hurry Monday afternoon because of a weather system that’s moving quickly toward Kansas.
-That system has prompted Winter Weather Advisories from Nebraska to Texas.

-Snow will develop into northwest Kansas this evening while the central and eastern parts of the state remain dry.
+Snow will continue in the west overnight while the central and eastern parts of the state remain dry.

-We’ll have another frigid night with lows in the teens and 20s as the snow develops initially in the northwest and far west.
+We’ll have another frigid night with lows in the teens and 20s as the snow continues in the west.

 The snow will develop further east tomorrow during the morning.
 In Wichita, we anticipate the snow moving in around the lunch hour and continuing through the afternoon drive.